Pluxbox/pbPlayerWeb/readme.md

 	- description: the path of the track
 	- options: - (local path)
 	- default: none

+- **name:**
+    - description: the displayed title at the player
+    - options: - (String: name)
+    - default: none

 - **codec:**
 	- description: the file format of the track (required if not provided by the file extension)